-Elizabeth serves on the Young Professionals Committee and as a mentor for Hope For Youth, a non-profit organization that is dedicated to facilitating positive changes in the lives of children.
+Elizabeth is a proud supporter and Board of Directors member of Hope For Youth, a non-profit organization that is dedicated to facilitating positive changes in the lives of children.
 She is also a member of the Nassau County Bar Association.

 Elizabeth is admitted to practice in the State of New York and the U.S. District Courts for the Southern District of New York and the Eastern District of New York.